Tigers’ Cabrera gets 3,000th hit; 33rd player to reach mark

 Cabrera, however, wasn’t quite done.
 He added a two-run single in the sixth, exited for a pinch-runner and drew another huge cheer.
 The Tigers went on to win 13-0.

-Cabrera kept moving up the chart with a bloop single for No. 3,002 in the first inning of the nightcap against the Rockies.
+Cabrera kept moving up the chart with a bloop single in the first inning of the nightcap, which the Rockies won 3-2.
+He finished the day with 3,002 career hits.

 A two-time AL MVP, a Triple Crown winner and an 11-time All-Star with four batting titles, Miggy’s place among the Major League Baseball greats already was assured long before this afternoon in Detroit.